Skip to main content

 history

-The Mailänderhof is more than just a farm – it is a home, a living space and a favourite place shaped by history.
+The Mailänderhof is more than just holidays – it is a home, a living space and a favourite place shaped by history.
 A place run with heart, care and a deep sense of connection.

 Gezeichnete Karte vom Mailänderhof mit Nummerrierungen